 If the ABS and brake warning indicators are on at the same time, do not drive the vehicle until the fault is rectified.
 Seek qualified assistance immediately.

-Illuminates if a fault has been detected in the ABS or EPB system.
-A warning message will appear to indicate either an ABS or EPB fault.
+Illuminates if a fault has been detected in the ABS (accompanied by a warning message in the message centre).

 The brake system will continue to function normally, but without ABS braking.